NaDiaCodin/Todo-List/README.md

 # Todo-List with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was the basics functional and interactive to-do list using React.
+***